MontiCore/monticore/docs/BestPractices-Language-Design.md

        (b) Freemarker templates hook points to extend and replace templates, and (c) can be customized using a groovy script.
-       The generator itself is often structured along the software architecture / stack, e.g., in frontend, application backend, data base, transport layer, etc.
+       The generator itself is often structured along the software architecture / stack, e.g., in frontend, application backend, database, transport layer, etc.
     4. The generated code must be designed appropriately by the generator designer, by generating builders, mills, etc. for each form of product - quite similar to MontiCore itself.
        The generated code is usually structured along the components or sub-systems that the software architecture defines.
-    5. The RTE is probably well designed if it is usable in a normal framework.
+    5. The RTE is probably well-designed if it is usable in a normal framework.
 * Please note: it is not easy to design modularity and extensibility from beginning.
   Framework design has shown that this is an iterative optimizing process.
   It must be avoided to design too many extension elements into the system